seqan/seqan/manual/source/Tutorial/SequenceFileIO.rst

 .. includefrags:: core/demos/tutorial/sequence_io/example5.cpp
    :fragment: split

-After the call to :dox:`split`, we can get the number of sequences in the file using the function :dox:`ContainerConcept#length length`.
+After the call to :dox:`split`, we can get the number of sequences in the file using the function :dox:`ContainerConcept#length`.
 We declare the :dox:`StringSet StringSets` for storing the sequences and sequence ids and reserve the exact space for the number of elements we need.

 .. includefrags:: core/demos/tutorial/sequence_io/example5.cpp